iblameRishi/dailyrounds-task/README.md

 ## Project Structure

 - **app/main.py**: Main file for the FastAPI application.
-It initializes the database and includes routers for user and admin endpoints.
+It initializes the database and includes routes for uploading and searching.
 &nbsp;

 - **app/database/**: Contains database connection logic and Pydantic schemas for data validation.